noureldien2021/Scalable-Web-Application-with-ALB-and-Auto-Scaling/README.md

 5. Metadata is saved to DynamoDB (optional).

 # Learning Outcomes
-1. Building event-driven architectures with Lambda and S3 triggers.
+1. Setting up secure and scalable EC2-based web applications.
-2. Understanding cost-efficient, auto-scaling serverless applications.
+2. Implementing high availability using ALB and ASG.
-3. Enhancing security using IAM roles and S3 bucket policies.
+3. Optimizing costs and performance using Auto Scaling policies.

 # Demo Link